How to look for records of... Civilian gallantry medals, honours and other awards

 - 8. Foreign awards and British awards to foreigners

 1. Why use this guide?

 Use this guide to find out:

-- how to find records of policy relating to the award of gallantry medals
+- how to find records of policy relating to the award of gallantry medals, awards and honours

 The civilian awards in this guide include those given to merchant seamen and police officers.